pdjr-signalk-plugins/process-scheduler/README.md

       </dd>
       <dt>Delay start event by this many seconds (*delay*)</dt>
       <dd>
-      Number of seconds between the activity being started and the issuing of a start event.
+      Number of seconds between the activity being triggered and it actually being started.
       </dd>
       <dt>How many times to repeat (*iterate*)</dt>
       <dd>